Pat McCabe (rugby union): 2013–14

-Despite his neck injury in late 2012, and numerous suggestions of retirement, McCabe was determined to recover and continue on with Rugby.
+Despite his neck injury in late 2012, and numerous suggestions of retirement, McCabe was determined to recover and continue on with playing rugby.
 He returned to professional rugby on 5 April, during Round 8 of the 2013 Super Rugby season.
 He then played the next six matches in hope of being selected for the Wallabies squad that would face the British and Irish Lions.
 On 10 June, McCabe was named in the 31-man squad, and on 20 June he was named on the bench for the first test at Suncorp Stadium.
-He made his appearance just 1 minute into the game, when starting Inside Centre Christian Lealiifano was replaced due to a heavy collision with Lions center Jonathan Davies.
+He made his appearance just 1 minute into the game, when starting inside centre Christian Lealiifano was replaced due to a heavy collision with Lions centre Jonathan Davies.
 Though, McCabe was only on the pitch for 45 minutes, when he reinjured the same part of his neck that he did in 2012, a end of year injury.

 Through the injury, McCabe was unable to take part in the 2013 Super Rugby Final between the Brumbies and Chiefs - that match was won by the Chiefs 27–22.

-McCabe returned to Rugby on 22 February 2014, round 2 of the 2014 Super Rugby season.
+McCabe returned to rugby on 22 February 2014, round 2 of the 2014 Super Rugby season.
 He played in 17 out of 18 matches that season, helping the team to an Australian derby semi-final against the eventual champions New South Wales Waratahs.
-His form throughout the 2014 Super Rugby Season, saw McCabe selected for the first time by Ewen McKenzie, where he played twice of the bench during the French Test Series.
+His form throughout the 2014 Super Rugby Season, saw McCabe selected for the first time by coach Ewen McKenzie, where he played twice of the bench during the French Test Series.
 He was then reselected for the 2014 Rugby Championship, playing on the wing (#14) in the opening two rounds against the All Blacks.
 However, during the second round, he was replaced at the 62-minute, following a third neck injury that he picked up in 2012 and 2013.

-Then on 28 August, Pat McCabe confirmed his retirement saying "it wasn't a particularly hard decision" after breaking his neck for the third time in less than two years.
+Then on 28 August, McCabe confirmed his retirement saying "it wasn't a particularly hard decision" after suffering a third neck fracture in less than two years.

-2016–current
+Post rugby career

-In December 2016 Pat "Patty" McCabe was admitted as a Lawyer in the ACT.
-That same year he joined MinterEllison as a Lawyer in the Commercial and Regulatory team.
-In 2018 Pat made the second biggest decision of his career, and moved into the Capital Markets and Corporate team.
+In December 2016, Pat McCabe was admitted as a lawyer in the ACT.
+He works at law firm MinterEllison.